adnichols/sysadvent/communicate-the-things.markdown

 Communicate ALL the things in ALL the places
 --------------------------
 Whether we like it or not, we Sysadmins are all about "me".
 When someone else sends an email about something, our interest in that thing is inversely proportional to the length of the email.
 When stuff breaks at 3am and we **know** there was an email sent out about that - we go looking and can't find it - so we call the person who sent it.
 There is a better way.

 This post is about communication & documentation for day to day stuff.
 This is not the documentation you dig through when you have all day to sort out a problem.
 This is the stuff you want now.

 Pop the hood on any car and you'll see an example of this documentation, right there, all the stuff you are most likely to care about when you are looking under the hood.
 It doesn't matter if you've ever driven this car or not - the documentation is placed as close to the problem as it can get.

 Here are some examples.

 ### Communication in your Config Management System

 Today, most of your configuration related changes should be distributed through some sort of CM system.
-This is a great place to document the status of things as they are changing.
+Since this is where most folks will go looking for the status of things when they break, this is a great place to document the status of things as they are changing.
 Here are some examples using puppet as the CM.

 #### Identify files that are managed by the CM system
 At the top of every file managed by your config management system you